apple-pro/project-hhadmin/README.md

 The one place that the super admin needs to go.

 ## Features
-App Management
+Application
 - Deployment
 - Monitoring
-- Feature Toggles / Configs
+- Configuration

+Data
-Data Management
+- Management
-- Data Processing
+- Processing
-- Data Wipe
+- Cleanup